 - Experience with propagation, horticulture, gardening, farming , wildlife ecology or related fields

 - Experience with invasive species removal

-- Ability to handle strenuous manual labor associated with outdoor work
+- Ability to handle strenuous manual labor associated with outdoor work:

 The Public Area of Norcross Wildlife Sanctuary (NWS)

-At the heart of the Norcross Wildlife Sanctuary is a 75-acre parcel open to the public where a substantial proportion of the ecological horticulture interns’ work will occur.
+At the heart of the Norcross Wildlife Sanctuary is a 75-acre parcel open to the public where a substantial proportion of the ecological horticulture interns’ time will be spent.
 This area provides numerous examples of the value native plants offer to the field of horticulture.
 Ranging from high and dry sites, to swamps, and rich woodlands, the public area is welcoming, beautiful, and above all valuable wildlife habitat chock full of both common and rare native species.
 Most of those species planted at NWS are grown on-site in our greenhouse and stock beds before being moved to permanent places.